 The standard PASSporT extension for “rph” shall be used as defined in IETF RFC 8443 [Ref 8] to sign and verify the SIP RPH field with “ets” and/or “wps” namespace parameters.

-The creator of a PASSporT object adds a "ppt" value of "rph" to the header of a PASSporT object, in which case the PASSporT claims MUST contain an "rph" claim, and any entities verifying the PASSporT object are required to recognize the "ppt" extension in order to process the PASSporT in question.
+The creator of a PASSporT object adds a "ppt" value of "rph" to the header of a PASSporT object, in which case the PASSporT claims shall contain an "rph" claim, and any entities verifying the PASSporT object are required to recognize the "ppt" extension in order to process the PASSporT in question.
 A PASSporT header with the "ppt" included will appear as follows:

 {